Komala Party of Iranian Kurdistan: History

 It is not known when exactly the organization began its activity.
-According to the account of Abdullah Mohtadi, he co-founded the group on 27 October 1969 at a secret initiation meeting together with six other Kurdish students in Tehran.
+According to the account of Abdulla Mohtadi, he co-founded the group on 27 October 1969 at a secret initiation meeting together with six other Kurdish students in Tehran.
 This is disputed by Hussein Moradbegi and Iraj Farzad, two co-founders who state that the group was officially born on 26 January 1979.
 Abbas Vali argues the latter view is correct, as the 1969-established organization had no specific ethnic identity and had no position on Kurdistan, and Kurdish members of the former –Foad Mostafa Soltani, Mohammad Hossein Karimi, Abdollah Mohtadi, Tayeb Abbas Ruh Illahi, Mohsen Rahimi, Ibrahim Alizade, Sa’ed Vatandoust, Hussein Moradbagi, Omar Ilkhanizadeh and Iraj Farzad– created an offshoot.

-The organization initially operated underground, and went into public after the Iranian Revolution in 1979.
-Shortly afterwards, they boycotted March 1979 referendum, as well as the next referendum of December 1979.
-Ladislav Bittman wrote in The KGB and Soviet Disinformation that Komala was part of KGB's network in Iran, and was founded under financial and ideological influence of Soviet Union.
+The organization initially operated underground, and became public after the Iranian Revolution in 1979.
+Shortly afterwards, they boycotted the March 1979 referendum, as well as the next referendum of December 1979.
+Ladislav Bittman wrote in The KGB and Soviet Disinformation that Komala was part of the KGB's network in Iran, and was founded under the financial and ideological influence of the Soviet Union.
 Edgar O'Ballance states that Komala received "help" from the Soviet KGB.

 In 1981, Komala refused to join the National Council of Resistance of Iran (NCRI).

-In September 1983, the group underwent organizational changes and patterned itself as an orthodox communist party, eventually joining Communist Party of Iran, as its Kurdish wing.
+In September 1983, the group underwent organizational changes and patterned itself as an orthodox communist party, eventually joining the Communist Party of Iran, as its Kurdish wing.
 In 2000, the faction led by Abdullah Mohtadi split from the latter and styled itself as the "original" Komala.

-During George W. Bush administration, the group's leader met American officials in 2005 and 2006 amidst approval of Iran Freedom and Support Act budget.
-While it is unclear which groups have been funded through the program, Mohtadi welcomed an aid in 2008 and stated "If you’re a political movement that is part of an opposition, you need help from abroad...
+During the George W. Bush administration, the group's leader met American officials in 2005 and 2006 amidst approval of Iran Freedom and Support Act budget.
+While it is unclear which groups have been funded through the program, Mohtadi welcomed aid in 2008 and stated "If you’re a political movement that is part of an opposition, you need help from abroad...
 We're not ashamed to admit it."
 In 2006, the party set up its Sweden-based satellite television named Rojhelat TV.
-Turkish NTV reported that the channel has been established with financial assistance from the United States.
+The Turkish TV channel NTV reported that the channel has been established with financial assistance from the United States.

-On grounds that politburo acts non-democratic, the faction led by Omar Ilkhanizade split in October 2007, founding the faction of reform.
-On 29 April 2008, another faction led by Abdulla Konaposhi accused Mohtadi of "non-democratic management", and expressing dissatifcation to a policy of a cooperation with monarchists including Reza Pahlavi, split from the group to establish the reunification faction.
+The faction led by Omar Ilkhanizade split in October 2007 on the grounds that the politburo acted non-democratically, founding the faction of reform.
+On 29 April 2008, another faction, led by Abdulla Konaposhi, accused Mohtadi of "non-democratic management", and expressing dissatisfaction with a policy of cooperation with monarchists including Reza Pahlavi, split from the group to establish the reunification faction.
 Both factions have since reunited with the party.

-On 21 Juny 2023, the alliance between the Komala Party of Iranian Kurdistan and Komala of the Toilers of Kurdistan collapsed.
+On 21 June 2023, the alliance between the Komala Party of Iranian Kurdistan and Komala of the Toilers of Kurdistan collapsed.
 Following the collapse, the two clashed, and as a result of the infighting, two were killed and three were wounded.
 The clashes took place in Zargawez in Iraq's Kurdistan Region.
 Norway-based Kurdish human rights NGO Hengaw offered readiness to mediate between the two.